lyskai/rd/docs/Voxelization.md

     ret = plrPre.Execute( &inPts, &outPlrs, &outFeature );
 ```

-And the [SamplePlrPre](../tests/sample/source/SamplePlrPre.cpp#L158) is an end to end pipeline demo that how to call Execute API to create pillars from input pointclouds.
+The [SamplePlrPre](../tests/sample/source/SamplePlrPre.cpp#L158) is an end-to-end pipeline demo that demonstrates how to call the Execute API to create pillars from input point clouds